Victor Horta: Hôtel Aubecq (1899–1902)

 The Hôtel Aubecq in Brussels was one of his late houses, made for the industrialist Octave Aubecq.
 As with his other houses, it featured a skylight over the central staircase, filling the house with light.
 Its peculiarity was the octagonal shape of the rooms, and the three facades with windows, designed to give maximum light.
 The owner originally wished to keep his original family furniture, but because of the odd shape of the rooms, Horta was commissioned to create new furniture.

-By 1948, Art Nouveau was out of style, the house was sold to a new owner, who wished to demolish it.
+By the mid-1930s, Art Nouveau was out of fashion, and modernist architects argued that the old Art Nouveau mansions should be replaced by tall apartment buildings.
+In 1936, critic Pierre Gilles took aim at the Hôtel Aubecq: "A pampered building that unrepentantly recalls those airy-fairy years."
+The creation of "an aesthete-architect", its "drooping floral lines" resembled faded coastal casinos and the work of humorous illustrator Albert Robida, he wrote...
+By 1948, the house was sold to a new owner, who wished to demolish it.
 A movement began to preserve the house, but in the end only the facade and the furnishings were saved by the City of Brussels.
 The facade was disassembled and put into storage, and many proposals were made for its reconstruction, but none were carried out.
 Some of the furnishings are now on display at the Musée d'Orsay in Paris.